mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ### Sending tokens

-Sending tokens around is easy and is very similar to sending BCH.You can include many send requests one call too!
+Sending tokens around is easy and is very similar to sending BCH.
+You can include many send requests in one call too!

 ```js
 const {txId, balance} = await wallet.slp.send([